sadiqmuradov/TrainsAndTowns/README.md

 a single text input.
 Any other unnecessary white-space characters are removed from the commands and parameters while testing.
-To illustrate, d            A-b-C (d, 12 spaces, A-b-C), d  	a-b-c (d, 2 spaces 1 tab, a-b-c), tn   a	 C 4		 E (tn, 3 spaces, a, 1 tab 1 space, C, 1 space, 4, 2 tabs 1 space, E), TN 	C	 	C	 3		 	M (TN, 2 spaces, C, 1 tab 1 space 1 tab, C, 1 tab 1 space, 3, 2 tabs 1 space 1 tab M), Shrl		   A	 			C
+To illustrate, d            A-b-C (d, 12 spaces, A-b-C), d  	a-b-c (d, 2 spaces 1 tab, a-b-c), tn   a	 C 4		 E (tn, 3 spaces, a, 1 tab 1 space, C, 1 space, 4, 2 tabs 1 space, E), TN 	C	 	C	 3		 	M (TN, 2 spaces, C, 1 tab 1 space 1 tab, C, 1 tab 1 space, 3, 2 tabs 1 space 1 tab, M), Shrl		   A	 			C
-(Shrl, 2 tabs 3 spaces, A, 1 tab 1 space 3 tabs C) all are valid inputs to test the app.
+(Shrl, 2 tabs 3 spaces, A, 1 tab 1 space 3 tabs, C) all are valid inputs to test the app.
 Pay special attention that there is at least one empty space between command and its parameters in each sample above.
 This is very important to divide inputs into two separate inputs as without the single space, for example, with the tab key as the input separation character between two inputs, the input is taken as the single input, not the two.
 That is, drn		c C		30	 l (drn, 2 tabs, c, space key, C, 2 tabs, 30, tab, space bar, l)